English as a Second Language

 Getting Started

-2. Take the ESL
+2. Complete the ESL

 After you receive your student number from Step 1.

-3. Meet with Advisor
+3. Meet with an advisor

 Course Schedule